-We’re pretty lucky to have such a huge variety of authentic international eating spots right here on the Gold Coast.
+We’re pretty lucky to have such a huge variety of international eating spots right here on the Gold Coast.
 And if there ever was a cuisine made to be shared with mates over a couple of cold ones, it’s Korean.

-Grab your gang, because Suzy BBQ, nestled in the heart of Burleigh Heads, is the funky Korean BBQ house we’ve all been waiting for.
-From the vintage Korean posters lining the walls to the red Coca-Cola chairs on the footpath to the bustling atmosphere, everything about Suzy BBQ is eccentric, fun and something the Gold Coast hasn't seen before.
+Grab your gang, because Suzy BBQ, nestled in the heart of Burleigh Heads, is the funky Korean BBQ house you need to visit.
+From the vintage Korean posters lining the walls to the red Coca-Cola chairs to the bustling atmosphere, everything about Suzy BBQ is eccentric, fun and something the Gold Coast hasn't seen before.

 Korean BBQ Buffet

 Their head chef with over 30 years of experience will see to that.
 Sure, you can go a la carte and grab yourself a place of slurp-licious noodles or crispy fried chicken, but why wouldn’t you dive into the all-you-can-eat experience when it’s just a cheeky $45 per adult?
 We’re sold.

 Hailing from the Culinary Corridor in Cavill Lane, Korean Kitchen is a traditional Korean restaurant with a gas BBQ grill built into each table, ready for you to fire up and sear a mouth-watering range of meats, seafood and vegetables.
 You’ll be sailing through Seoul with the extensive menu of traditional Korean treats like crispy pancakes, loaded dumplings and their own take on the much-loved bibimbap.

 Gal.B Korean BBQ Restaurant

 The team here pulls no punches with their traditional flavours, making everything as funky, bold and fresh as possible.
 And for those late night munchies, Gal.B has got you covered, with a midnight close from Tuesday to Saturday.
 Get moving and nab yourself a table, because they don’t last long at Gal.B.

 Cook N Beer

 Cook N Beer will serve you up fragrant, steaming BBQ as hot as they come on a sizzle plate, right to your table.
 Add to that their party-worthy snack menu including gooey cheesy sticks, hyper-loaded kimchi, chive or seafood pancakes and super crunchy fried chicken with your sauce of choice, and you’ve got yourself one hearty feast.

 Loaded with spices, herbs, mushrooms and meat, these marinated mountains will have you strapping on your trekking gear for a gastronomic adventure to flavour town.
 And in case that isn’t all you can eat, you can stay on for the nightly all-you-can-eat buffet.

 Goha Korean Restaurant

 Goha Korean is one of the Gold Coast’s best kept secret Korean BBQ spots.
 With a busy clientele list of devoted locals, there’s no need for fanfare or advertising in this humble family-run business.
 It’s all word of mouth.
 The owners choose their selection of super-fresh marinated meat daily from the family butcher next door for their nightly BBQ buffet feast.

 Dine in and choose from a menu packed with pork, veggies and seafood, or if you’re feeling lazy, simply order in.
 But wherever you are and however you’re eating, be sure to get the cheese ramen, and thank us later.

-Image Credit: Suzy BBQ
+Image Credit: Suzy BBQ & Christian Nimri